brikis98/yevgeniy-brikman-homepage/_posts/2018-10-20-alexander-hamilton.md

 date: "2018-10-20"
 ---

-My high school did a poor job of teaching American History, so I found this book to be a a fascinating look at the birth of the United States through the perspective of one (very influential) man.
+My high school did a poor job of teaching American History, so I found this book to be a fascinating look at the birth of the United States through the perspective of one (very influential) man.
 Some of the highlights:

 ## The formation of a new nation